Minimax rate of estimation for invariant densities associated to continuous stochastic differential equations over anisotropic Holder classes: Estimator and upper bounds

-where $k$ is a numerical constant which has to be taken large.
-Even though it is not explicit, it can be calibrated by simulations as done for example in Section 5 of \cite{Main adapt} through the implementation of a method inspired by Lacour, Massart and Rivoirard in \cite{Lacour et al}. \\ Then, we compare the differences $\hat{\pi}_{h, \eta} - \hat{\pi}_{\eta, T}$ in $A(h)$, defined as below:
+where $k_T:= k \log T$ and $k$ is a numerical constant which has to be taken large.} Even though it is not explicit, it can be calibrated by simulations as done for example in Section 5 of \cite{Main adapt} through the implementation of a method inspired by Lacour, Massart and Rivoirard in \cite{Lacour et al}. {\blue We present in Section \ref{S:Numerical} some numerical simulations which shows the impact of the choice of $k$ on the quality of estimation.
+Upon comparing the two penalty functions defined above, it becomes evident that opting for pointwise estimation instead of $L^2$ estimation results in the loss of a logarithmic term.}\\ Then, we compare the differences $\hat{\pi}_{h, \eta} - \hat{\pi}_{\eta, T}$ in $A(h)$ {\blue and $A^p(h,x)$}, defined as below:

-Heuristically, $A(h)$ is an estimate of the squared bias and $V(h)$ of the variance bound.
-It is worth underlining that the penalty term $V(h)$ which is used here comes from the three bounds obtained in Proposition \ref{prop: bound variance}, remarking that in this case the smoothness is unknown and so the value of $k_0$ is unknown as well. \\ The selection is done by setting
+{\blue } Heuristically, $A(h)$ {\blue and $A^p(h,x)$ are} estimates of the squared bias and $V(h)$ {\blue and $V^p(h)$} of the variance bound.
+It is worth underlining that the penalty term which is used here comes from the three bounds obtained in Proposition \ref{prop: bound variance}, remarking that in this case the smoothness is unknown. \\ The selection is done by setting